blasern/rdist/README.md

 # rdist

-An R package to calculate pairwise distances.
-This provide a common framework to calculate distance functions.
+An R package to calculate distances.
+This provide a common framework to calculate distances.
 There are three main functions:
 - `rdist` computes the pairwise distances between observations in one matrix and returns a `dist` object,
 - `pdist` computes the pairwise distances between observations in one matrix and returns a `matrix`, and